Dalbee/energy-analytics-fabric-bi/projects/project2-fabric-pipeline/README.md

 # Project 2 — Microsoft Fabric Data Engineering Pipeline

-This project implements an end-to-end data engineering workflow using **Microsoft Fabric**, including ingestion, transformation, Lakehouse modelling, orchestration, and CI/CD validation.
+This project implements an end-to-end **data engineering workflow using Microsoft Fabric**, covering Lakehouse-based ingestion, PySpark transformations, dimensional modeling, data quality validation, and pipeline orchestration.

-It demonstrates how enterprise teams can build scalable, governed data pipelines to support analytics and reporting.
+The project demonstrates how a Fabric-based data platform can be structured to support reliable analytics and reporting in an energy-sector context, with all business KPIs computed upstream in Spark.

 ---